XL3/mp-final/README.md

----
-duedate: June 2nd
-geometry:
-- margin=1in
-monofont: inconsolata
----
-# Final Assessment
+# Final Assessment project for Microprocessors-II
+Simulations for a Cake Decorator and a LED Panel, using Arduino and SimulIDE.

 ## Light Panel
 ### 10x10 LED grid